Alexander Nikolaevich Volzhin: Biography

 Orthodox.
 From the old noble family of the Kursk province.
 The landowner of Kursk (1160 dessiatin) and Podolsk (2300 acres of a wife) provinces.
 The son of Dmitrievskiy district leader of the nobility of the retired staff captain Nikolai Nikolayevich Volzhin (1821–1727 / 1887).

 He graduated from the gymnasium course (with honors) and the university department at the lyceum of the Tsarevich Nicholas, then passed the exam of the subjects taught at the law faculty.
 On the departure of conscription went abroad, he went abroad to familiarize himself with the agricultural business in Hungary and Bavaria.
 Returning to Russia, he engaged in agriculture in his Kursk estate.
 November 24, 1889 he was appointed Olgopol district leader of the nobility, and in 1897 - Podolsk provincial leader of the nobility.

 Ranks: Chamberlain (1902), Active State Councillor (1910), in the position of Chamberlain (1914).

 From February 1904 - Sedletsk Governor.
 Consisted as a full member of the Kiev Club of Russian Nationalists, as well as an honorary member of the Kholmsky Holy Mother of God Brotherhood and the Russian Red Cross Society.

 On September 1, 1913 - the first governor of the newly established Kholm Governorate.
 From July 7, 1914 - director of the Department of General Affairs of the Ministry of Internal Affairs.
 On September 30, 1915, he was appointed as acting chief procurator of the Holy Synod, January 1, 1916 approved in office.
 In 1915, the Petrograd Metropolitan Volodymyr (Theophany) was transferred to Kiev and appointment to the Petrograd department of Metropolitan Pitirim (Oknova).

 On August 7, 1916, at the insistence of the empress, he was dismissed from his post with an appointment to the State Council.

 After the February Revolution, he left for the south of the country, in March 1918 he emigrated.
-He lived in Malta, Italy, Bavaria, in recent years - in France, in Nice.
+He lived in Malta, Italy, Bavaria, in recent years - in Nice, France.
 He was buried in the graveyard of Kokad in Nice.